 Data architectures for computers and mobile printing, interconnections

-Design your traceability application project with “Edge” distribution of computing power
+Let us design your native traceability application with “Edge” distribution of computing power

 With explanations of the different ways in which smartphones and Android mobile computers can be connected to data bases and printers on the move, design your barcode, Rfid traceability application project!